aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 ## Creating a .NET project

+Within a .NET project, the SDK version that the `dotnet` command uses can be specified by a `global.json` file.

-Create the project directory and add a `global.json` file to specify the .NET SDK version:
+So before we use the `dotnet` command to create a new project, we want to create the project directory and add a `global.json` file to specify the .NET SDK version:

 ```bash
 mkdir ConsoleApp && cd ConsoleApp